yracine/keenhome.device-type/README.md

 c) Choose the new device type (v1.0.1) from the list using the type field

+d) Hit the save button at the bottom

 /*********************************************************************************************

 <b>3) Configure the new device settings in the smartThing app</b>